1. CV Introduction: Examples & How to Write (+Template)

 The trick to creating impressive achievements is quantifying everything you can, especially the benefits that your employer gleaned as a result of your actions.
 This makes your achievements concrete and convincing.
 You can use accomplishment statements to help you structure your achievements.

 Presentation is important.
 Proofread your CV introduction at least a couple of times and get someone else to look over it (and your whole CV, of course).
+Mind the right CV format.
 Use an understated CV font like Noto, Garamond, Liberation, Arial or Calibri and leave the font size at 11–12 points.
+Choose a clean, well-designed CV template, as visuals are important, too.
+View our list of best CV templates (including free CV templates) to find your best match.
 Always save in PDF to protect formatting.

 I hope this article has helped you straighten out the different kinds of CV introductions you have to choose between.
 Feel free to leave any question, comments, feedback or experiences down in the comments section below.